andrew/ultimate-awesome/README.md

 - [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [awesome-graph-attack-papers](https://github.com/ChandlerBang/awesome-graph-attack-papers) - Adversarial attacks and defenses on Graph Neural Networks.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
+- [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [embedded-ai.bi-weekly](https://github.com/ysh329/embedded-ai.bi-weekly) - WeChat: NeuralTalk，Weekly report and awesome list of embedded-ai.
-- [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
+- [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [awesome-kubernetes-threat-detection](https://github.com/jatrost/awesome-kubernetes-threat-detection) - A curated list of resources about detecting threats and defending Kubernetes systems.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-pdm](https://github.com/pdm-project/awesome-pdm) - A curated list of awesome PDM plugins and resources.
 - [awesome-cryptocurrency](https://github.com/cmahon/awesome-cryptocurrency) - Cryptocurrency resources.
-- [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [awesome-data-podcasts](https://github.com/DataTalksClub/awesome-data-podcasts) - A list of awesome data podcasts.
 - [Python-developer-roadmap](https://github.com/ErdemOzgen/Python-developer-roadmap) - Roadmap for becoming Python developer.
 - [awesome-unique-id](https://github.com/grantcarthew/awesome-unique-id) - A curated list of awesome Unique IDs.